PROJMGNT 7058EX - Project Management Research Project

 Assessment SummaryAn overview of the course assessment appears in the following Table.

 # Assessment Task Length Due Weighting Learning Outcome 1 Research Proposal 2000 word proposal Week 5 15% 1-5 2 Research Project Presentation 10 - 15 minutes presentation Week 9 15% 1-5 3 Final Research Report 9000 words Week 13 70% 1-5

 Assessment Related RequirementsStudents must complete all course assessment requirements to be eligible to pass the course.

 Course results are subject to moderation by the ECIC Board of Examiners.

 Students will develop a research project.
 They can be guided in the selection of the research topic.

-Supervision and progress: The course coordinator in charge will supervise your progress on the project.
-The student will be required to liaise with the course coordinator in order to report and discuss progress.
-If the student encounters problems in the development of the project, he or she must discuss this situation immediately with the course coordinator.
+Supervision and progress: The lecturer in charge will supervise your progress on the project.
+The student will be required to meet with the lecturer in order to report and discuss progress.
+If the student encounters problems in the development of the project, he or she must discuss this situation immediately with the lecturer.

 It is highly recommended that students carry out a preliminary investigation about the research topic selected to be sure that there is sufficient content in the area.

 Task: The aim of the assessment is to assist you in developing your research report.
 It is required that students prepare a research proposal for the lecturer’s consideration.